shanepizza/ITEC_2905_Capstone/README.md

 			File file = new File(saveToDirectory);
 		//Check Attachment exists in folder.
 Delete it if it does. checkFileIsReal(file, fileName);
-		//This is where we save the file to the file. part.saveFile(saveToDirectory + File.separator + part.getFileName() /*+ date*/);
+		//This is where we save the file to the folder. part.saveFile(saveToDirectory + File.separator + part.getFileName() /*+ date*/);

 		} else {